DIY Rainbow Highlighter: How to Upcycle Old Eyeshadow

 filling in the rest of the eyeshadow tin with purple shimmer eyeshadow

-To give it a smooth finish on top, you can use a paper towel to carefully press across the palette.
+To give it a smooth finish on top and to compress the powder, use a paper towel to carefully press across the palette.
+This will not only compress the powder so that it doesn’t crumble, but also it helps remove some of the moisture.

 Let it dry overnight so that the alcohol evaporates.
 Then you’re left with a gorgeous rainbow highlighter that would look adorable with some cute pink nail designs!